-Air pollution has become the most important risk factor for various lung, heart and other diseases that include asthma, COPD, lung cancer, stroke and diabetes.
-Air pollution has also been associated with an increased risk of mothers having small infants and miscarriages.
-While steps are being taken throughout the world to cut down on the source of air pollution, we need to provide steps by which everyone of us can avoid being exposed to air pollution and reducing its effects on our health.
-In order to do this, one needs to be able to understand how pollution affects our cells in the lungs where pollution first enters into our body, and how our lungs are affected overall.
-In addition, to understanding how pollution can affect us as individuals, we should for each of us know how much pollution we are personally exposed to in our daily lives.
+Air pollution has become the most important risk factor for various lung, heart and other diseases that include asthma, chronic obstructive airways disease (a condition usually caused by cigarette smoking), lung cancer, stroke and diabetes.
+Air pollution has also been associated with an increased risk of mothers giving birth to small infants and of getting miscarriages.
+While steps are being taken throughout the world to cut down on the source of air pollution, we need to provide steps by which everyone of us can avoid being exposed to air pollution and can reduce the negative impact of pollution on our health.
+In order to do this, one needs to be able to understand how pollution affects our cells in the lungs where pollution first enters into our body, and how overall our lungs are affected.
+In addition, to understand how pollution can affect us as individuals, we personally should know how much pollution we are exposed to in our daily lives and how the exposure to pollution is affecting us personally.